Karthick-Ramachandran/gridsome-portfolio-starter/README.md

 ### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
+1. `gridsome create my-project Karthick-Ramachandran/gridsome-portfolio-starter` to install the starter
-2. `cd my-gridsome-site` to open the folder
+2. `cd gridsome-portfolio-starter` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌